 What is UGST?

-- SGST Input Tax – SGST input tax will be set off against SGST output tax, and the remaining balance will be set off against IGST output tax.
+2. SGST Input Tax – SGST input tax credit will be set off against SGST output tax, and if any balance remains, it will be settled against IGST output tax.
+Similarly, the SGST input tax can’t be set off against CGST or UTGST output tax.

 3. IGST Input Tax – IGST input tax credit (ITC) will be set off against IGST output tax, followed by CGST output tax.
 The balance if any of IGST that is remaining unsettled will be set off against SGST.
 The balance unutilized will be settled against UTGST in the case of Union Territory Output Tax payable in the order mentioned above.
 You will also got to know about maximum rate of CGST.